github/docs/content/codespaces/developing-in-codespaces/getting-started-with-github-codespaces-for-machine-learning.md

 ## Configuring NVIDIA CUDA for your codespace

-Some software, such as TensorFlow, requires you to install NVIDIA CUDA to use your codespace’s GPU.
+Some software requires you to install NVIDIA CUDA to use your codespace’s GPU.
 Where this is the case, you can create your own custom configuration, by using a `devcontainer.json` file, and specify that CUDA should be installed.
 For more information on creating a custom configuration, see "[Introduction to dev containers](/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers#creating-a-custom-dev-container-configuration)."

 {% note %}